CadenFinley/CJsShell/docs/reference/features.md

         `cjshopt prompt-cleanup-empty-line`, `cjshopt prompt-cleanup-truncate`
     - `cjshopt keybind …` and `cjshopt keybind ext …` for keymap management
     - `cjshopt set-history-max` to adjust persistent history size (0–5000 entries)
+    - `set -o huponexit` mirrors bash's option for sending SIGHUP/SIGTERM to background jobs when the shell exits (off by default so long-running helpers stick around)
 - **Login/startup flags** – Place `cjshopt login-startup-arg <flag>` lines in `~/.cjprofile` to replay command-line switches (`--minimal`, `--no-completions`, `--show-startup-time`, etc.) on every launch.
 Flags that are valid on the CLI are respected during profile evaluation.